jgong29/ethGlobal-epns-guides/FinalDraft.md

 > *Important: This field needs to be provided at the very start in case you want to enable your channel on other blockchain networks, see  for guides and to understand the process.*

 4. A brief Channel Description (250 Characters)
-5. Channel CTA (Call To Action link)
+5. Channel CTA (Call-to-Action link)
 6. An amount of 50 DAI in your Wallet (and some ETH )

 > *If you are setting up a Channel on Staging dApp, you can get Free DAI and Kovan ETH from the dApp & online faucets.
 No need for real DAI/ETH on the Staging app 😁*